-A water feature can transform your garden into a tranquil space to relax.
+A water feature is one the best garden accessories you can add to your garden, besides garden furniture sets.
 The soothing sound of running water provides a calming ambience to enjoy at the end of a hard day.

 Water features also attract natural wildlife and enhance your local ecosystem.
-We’ve got 50 ideas to help you add a water feature to your garden, no matter what space you have!
+We’ve got bunch of ideas to help you add a water feature to your garden, no matter what space you have!

 They can be adapted to fit smaller spaces, so don’t dismiss the possibility of a water feature just because you have a small garden.